 Internal regional TCP proxy load balancers terminate client connections by sending a TCP RST packet when all backends are unhealthy.

 When all backends are unhealthy and failover is not configured, internal TCP/UDP load balancers and backend service-based network load balancers distribute traffic to all backend VMs as a last resort.
 For more details on this behavior, see Traffic distribution for internal TCP/UDP load balancers and Traffic distribution for backend service-based network load balancers.

 Consider the following information when planning health checks and the necessary firewall rules:

-Google uses the probe IP ranges exclusively to execute health check probes and to send traffic from Google Front Ends (GFEs) for external HTTP(S) load balancers, SSL proxy load balancers, and TCP proxy load balancers.
-If a packet is received from the internet, including the external IP address of a Compute Engine instance or a GKE node, and the packet's source IP address is within a probe IP range, Google drops the packet.
+Google uses the probe IP ranges to send health check probes for external HTTP(S) load balancers, external SSL proxy load balancers, and external TCP proxy load balancers.
+If a packet is received from the internet and the packet's source IP address is within a probe IP range, Google drops the packet.
+This includes the external IP address of a Compute Engine instance or a Google Kubernetes Engine (GKE) node.

 The probe IP ranges are a complete set of possible IP addresses used by Google Cloud probers.
 If you use